Alternatives to B Corp Certification - featured image 2.avif

 • GoodWell, originally founded to help correct the gender pay gap, this one aims to boost employee happiness by evaluating employee feedback across 11 metrics.
 This certification touches every area of a company’s supply chain to make sure that all employees are treated justly.
 Companies receive a score ranging from -100 to +100.
 The GoodWell Certified Badge is awarded to companies with scores over 0 – those who’ve demonstrated their commitment to employee listening and wellbeing.

-• Plastic neutral: You’ve surely heard of carbon neutral, right?
+• Plastic offsetting: You’ve surely heard of carbon offsetting, right?
 But plastic is a massive environmental issue, too.
-Some companies, like rePurpose, now help other companies to become ‘plastic neutral’.
-Simply put, it’s about removing as much plastic waste as you create.
+Some companies, like rePurpose can help other companies to remove plastic and balance what they release into the environment.

-So an alternative to the B Corp certification is to select a bit of a pic ‘n’ mix portfolio of the finest certifications available.
+With those in mind, an alternative to the B Corp certification is to select a pic ‘n’ mix portfolio of the finest certifications available.
 In this way, you can also support specific causes that are most important to you.

 However, bear in mind that in the same way a B Corp certification receives criticism, other certifications do, too.
-And at the end of the day, certifications mean nothing if your business model is unsustainable at its core.
+There is no perfect certification, just like there are no perfect companies.
+And at the end of the day, certifications mean nothing if your business model is unsustainable at its roots.

-So while an alternative to being a B Corp is to look at other certifications, being a sustainable company is also about doing impactful things without that kind of validation.
-Let’s look at a few of the alternative certifications ways that are just as good as being a B Corp (even though you don’t get a badge).
-But remember to show these things off if you’re doing them.
+So while an alternative to being a B Corp is to look at other certifications, being ‘sustainable’ is also about building a fundamentally good company without that kind of validation.
+Let’s look at a few of the alternative certifications approaches that are just as good as being a B Corp (even though you don’t get a badge).
+But remember to talk about these roots if you’re laying them down.

 2. Become a benefit corporation